leomccormack/Spatial_Audio_Framework/README.md

 make install
 test/test # Optional, to run unit tests
 ```
-Note, however, that this is relatively new feature, which has not been fully implemented and tested.
+Note, however, that this is relatively new feature which has not been fully implemented and tested.
+Therefore, please let us know if you encounter any problems or are willing to contribute :- )

 ### Documentation